Name: Kivra Oy

 Kivra’s user register is used in connection with Kivra’s services (electronic mailbox and any Additional Services).

 For the sake of clarity: Kivra serves as the controller for data concerning the Users of the Service.
 The sender organisation serves as the controller with regard to the creation of electronic documents and their transmission to the User.
-In such cases, the sender organisation is responsible for personal data processing.
-Kivra serves as the personal data processor on behalf of the sender and processes personal data in accordance with the instructions provided by the sender organisation.
+Kivra serves during the time of document delivery as the personal data processor on behalf of the sender and processes personal data in accordance with the instructions provided by the sender organisation.
+After receiving the document from the sender organisation Kivra becomes the data controller of the document.

 What is personal data?

 Personal data includes all data that can be connected to a live natural person directly or indirectly.
-Examples of personal data include name, email address, telephone number, postal address, personal identity code and IP address.
-The register consists of personal data.
+Examples of personal data include name, email address, telephone number, postal address, personal identity cod, IP address, user’s documents.
+The register consists of personal data and users’ documents.

 Legal basis and purpose of personal data processing